 Property tax is levied each October 1st on the assessed (appraisal) value listed as of the prior January 1st for all real and business personal property located in the District.
 Taxable assessed value represents the appraisal value less applicable exemptions authorized by the District Board.
-Appraisal values are established by the Appraisal Board of Review at 100% for estimated fair market value.

 Taxes are due on October 1st, the levy date, and are delinquent at the following January 31st.
 Tax liens are automatic on January 1st each year.
 The tax lien is part of a law suit for property that can be filed any time after taxes become delinquent (February 1st).
-The District usually waits until after July 1st to file suits on real estate property.